equinor/res2df/README.md

 are used to access binary files outputted by reservoir simulators, or its input files --- or any other tool outputting to the same data format.

-The reverse operation, from a Pandas DataFrame to reservoir include files, is provided for some of the modules.
+The reverse operation, from a Pandas DataFrame to reservoir simulator include files, is provided for some of the modules.

 The package consists of a module pr. datatype, e.g. one module for summary